Closed-Loop Koopman Operator Approximation: Experimental example

 Looking at the closed-loop and plant prediction errors of each of these approaches in Figures~\ref{fig:predictions_cl} and~\ref{fig:predictions_ol} respectively tells the same story as the eigenvalues.
 Both EDMD and the proposed closed-loop method identify the same Koopman systems at low regularization coefficients.
 For large regularization coefficients, EDMD incorrectly identifies an unstable closed-loop system and an asymptotically stable plant.
 However, the proposed method identifies an asymptotically stable closed-loop system, regardless of the regularization coefficient.
+The CL~ARX model correctly identifies an asymptotically stable closed-loop system and an unstable open-loop system.
+In terms of closed-loop prediction errors, the CL~ARX model is slightly worse than the Koopman models that use closed-loop scoring, indicating that it may not be able to capture the nonlinearity of the inverted pendulum system.
 The $R^2$ scores and normalized root-mean-squared errors (NRMSE) of each model on the test set are summarized in Table~\ref{tab:score}.
 To compute the NRMSE, the root-mean-squared error of each state is normalized by the peak amplitude of the true value of that state.
 The normalized values for each state are then averaged to obtain a single number summarizing the error of the trajectory prediction.